Riley Greene Player Props: Tigers vs. Rangers

 Riley Greene At The Plate

-- Among the qualifying hitters in baseball, he ranks 20th in batting average, 39th in on-base percentage, and 76th in slugging.
+- Among the qualified batters in MLB, he ranks 18th in batting average, 36th in on-base percentage, and 73rd in slugging.

-- Greene is batting .350 with one homer during his last games and is on a seven-game hitting streak.
+- Greene will look to extend his eight-game hitting streak.
+He's batting .350 in his last outings.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.